vegai/chaos/README.md

 # chaos
 [![Build Status](https://travis-ci.org/vegai/chaos.svg?branch=master)](https://travis-ci.org/vegai/chaos)

 Password metadata storager and xsalsa20 hasher.
+It generates and stores meats and salts and a master key, and is able to recall passwords by xsalsa20 hashing.
+Chaos also automatically makes git commits out of every change to the JSON file.

 # installation / requirements

 Rust stable (known to work on 1.8) needed to compile.
+Git is required to be in path.

 A way to reliably protect the unencrypted master key file (~/.chaos/key).
 Perhaps put it in a USB key that you always keep with you.
 Or keep it inside an encrypted volume that